 Check for loose wheel nuts.
-Both aluminum alloy and steel wheel nuts should be tightened to 450 to 500 foot-pounds (610 to 680 Nm.) torque.
+Inspect all types of rims for cracks.
+Cracks can appear in many places but typically radiate out from where a load is applied.
+Steel wheel nuts should be tightened to 450 to 500 foot-pounds (610 to 680 N.m.) torque.